 Financial Statements from 1996 are available and show an increase in income and expenditure in following years.
 Appendix 5 has some details.

 It should be noted that a considerable proportion of income and expenditure is caused by agreements with third parties, where CAUDIT acts, effectively, as an agent, collecting fees or subscriptions and transmitting these in bulk.
-Examples of this are agreements with AusCERT and Ovum.
+An example of this is the agreement with AusCERT for CAUDIT to undertake the annual invoicing for AusCERT membership fees for Australian universities in return for a 50% reduction in the fee.